 In 2015 Julie applied to Santa Barbara City College in California to live in the United States for a year.
 She wanted to get to know the NHRA community, live in a different country, and do something different before going back to Norway.
 Julie got the acceptance letter from Santa Barbara City College a couple of months before graduating from Wang High School in Oslo, Norway.
 Julie loved living in California and NHRA.
 The thought of moving back to Norway crushed her.
 When the year was over, she flew back to Norway with all kinds of papers from universities in California.
 She knew California and NHRA was her place to be when she boarded the plan to Norway.
 She wrote her university application on the plane and sent it in as soon as she landed.

 Julie returned to California after the summer with an acceptance letter from Antioch University.
 While getting her bachelor she was also at as many NHRA races she could possibly go to and in 2017 she got her NHRA Top Alcohol Dragster license with Randy Meyer Racing.
 She raced a couple races at the end of 2017, went to one final and ran a record breaking run in Pomona, CA. In 2018 she raced the Randy Meyer Racing Top Alcohol Dragster part-time while finishing her bachelor.
 Julie graduated from Antioch University September 2018 with a Bachelor’s Degree in Marketing, Business and Entrepreneurship.

 2019 was Julie’s first full-time year as an NHRA Top Alcohol Dragster Driver with Randy Meyer Racing.
 She won her first national event, regional event won the Pro Sportsman driver of the year award and won the North Central Regional Championship.

-It’s now been more than five years since Julie move to the United States.
+It’s now been 8 years since Julie moved to the United States.
 Norway has yet to see her move back “home home” like she said she would.